Burgess Hill CommunityAd Magazine

 Looking for Local Businesses Products & Services?
 Search Burgess Hill’s Business Directory, using the search box on your right..

-The Burgess Hill CommunityAd Magazine, is an A5 full colour glossy magazine, which is distributed free of charge into every home in the Burgess Hill area.
+The Burgess Hill CommunityAd Magazine, is an A5 full colour glossy magazine, which is distributed free of charge into homes throughout the Burgess Hill area.

 The magazine is delivered bi-monthly and keeps its readers up to date with local news, articles of community interest, planning, local events, clubs and groups.